Printable Instant Pot cooking times so you know exactly how long meat, vegetables and dry beans take to cook perfectly in your pressure cooker.

 Yes I am one of many people who are now believers in the Instant Pot!
 Making my life so much easier, and helps us eat together more often and healthier too!
 I am working on creating new pressure cooker recipes as we speak but another thing I needed was a free printable Instant Pot cooking times sheet for meat to keep handy when I was going to cook something new, I created one for you to use here too!
-I hope it helps you as well and you too become believers. 😉 Once you take a peek at these give a few of our easy Instant Pot recipes a try! (affiliate links present, originally published 1/17)
+Once you take a peek at these give a few of our easy Instant Pot recipes a try! (originally published 1/17, affiliate links present)

-If you don’t have an Instant Pot you can buy one here…you won’t be disappointed (and I will help you along the way creating easy recipes for you to try).
+If you don’t have an Instant Pot you can buy one here.
+You won’t be disappointed.
+I will help you along the way creating easy pressure cooker recipes for you to try.

 Instant Pot Cooking Times Printable